-To address this issue, GE's built in a redundant Ethernet communication architecture.
-The design incorporates a dynamic "media switch" that can automatically detect a "loss of link" on the primary Ethernet channel and within milliseconds, automatically switch to the backup Ethernet channel.
+To address this issue, a redundant Ethernet communication architecture has been utilized [4].
+The design incorporates a dynamic "media switch" that can automatically detect a "loss of link" on the primary Ethernet channel and within milliseconds, automatically switch to the back-up Ethernet channel.

 Lastly, the choice of the Ethernet controller hardware can affect performance of message handling in the relay.
 In particular, the ability to perform hardware filtering of the link addresses can off-load the CPU from communication processing and correspondingly, allow the processor to prioritize messages when received.
 Speed of message handling is important in order to meet the UCA target of 4ms for messaging processing of a digital message.
-GE's choice of CPU hardware was made to meet these criteria.
+A choice of CPU hardware was made to meet these criteria [4,5].